Dan Kwong

-Dan Kwong is an American performance artist, writer, teacher and visual artist.
-He has been presenting his solo performances since 1989, often drawing upon his own life experiences to explore personal, historical, and social issues.
+Dan Kwong is an American performance artist, playwright, director, teacher, and documentary videomaker.
+He has been presenting his solo performances since 1989, frequently drawing upon his own life experiences to explore personal, historical, and societal issues.

-His works intertwine storytelling, multimedia, dynamic physical movement, poetry, martial arts and music.
-He has been an artist with the multicultural performing arts organization Great Leap since 1990 and assumed the position of Associate Artistic Director in 2011 and a resident artist at the 18th Street Arts Center in Santa Monica, California since 1992.
+Critically-acclaimed as a "master storyteller", his works intertwine multimedia, dynamic physical movement, poetry, martial arts and music.
+He has been an artist with multicultural performing arts organization Great Leap, Inc. since 1990 and assumed the position of Associate Artistic Director in 2011.
+He has been a Resident Mentor Artist at the 18th Street Arts Center in Santa Monica, California since 1992.

 Early life

-The Kwong family moved to Silver Lake, Los Angeles, then a working-class neighborhood with primarily Asian and African American families, in 1960.
-Kwong has three sisters.
-His father was a commercial photographer from China.
-His mother was a Japanese American weaver who was interned at Manzanar.
+The Kwong family moved to Silverlake, Los Angeles, then a working-class neighborhood with primarily Asian and African American families, in 1960.
+The second of four children, Kwong has three sisters: Maria, Diana, and Barbara.
+His father Sam Kwong was a commercial photographer from Guangzhou, China.
+His mother Momo Nagano was a Japanese American weaver born in L.A. and interned at Manzanar.

 Kwong is a graduate of the School of the Art Institute of Chicago.

+Manzanar Baseball Project

+In 2023 Kwong embarked on his largest, most ambitious project yet: restoring the baseball field at Manzanar National Historic Site in the Owens Valley of California (where is his mother and her family were incarcerated during WWII), and producing an exhibition doubleheader there with players from the Japanese American baseball leagues of California.

+These are actually two separate efforts with separate budgets and production teams: Field Restoration (Manzanar's project) and Exhibition Doubleheader (Kwong's concept) - however both have been spearheaded by Kwong since Fall 2023.

+Overseen by Manzanar's archeologist and Cultural Resources Program Manager Jeff Burton, Field Restoration work has been led by Kwong contributing approx. 1,000 hours of volunteer labor (and counting).
+Technical expertise has been provided by Construction Supervisor Chris Siddens, a retired welder and construction worker from the nearby town of Independence (also a volunteer), and Dave Goto, Manzanar's award-winning Chief Arborist.

+Produced by multicultural performing arts organization Great Leap, Inc., the first Exhibition Doubleheader was staged October 26, 2024 for players & family only, due to staffing limitations.
+Described by Kwong as "historically-based, culturally-rooted performance art", the event received widespread national and international media coverage, furthering his basic goal of bringing wider attention to the story of Japanese American internment - the largest mass incarceration in United States history.